Case Interview Practice

 What this case tests

-• Understanding market dynamics and customer needs.
+• Understanding market dynamics in industrial materials.

-• Identifying operational inefficiencies.
+• Evaluating operational efficiencies and inefficiencies.

 How to solve

-To effectively tackle this case, follow these steps:
+To solve this case, follow a structured approach:

 Quant checks to run

-• Assess the impact on profit margins.
+• Evaluate the impact of changes on profit margins.

 Common mistakes

-• Failing to fully understand the problem before jumping to solutions.
+• Failing to clarify the problem statement.

-• Overlooking the importance of stakeholder management.
+• Ignoring the importance of a clear implementation plan.

 Practice drills

-To prepare for this case, consider these practice drills:
+To prepare effectively, consider these practice drills:

 Case-specific AI interview walkthrough preview